 Denbury believes that responsible sustainability governance is essential to fulfilling our obligations to our stakeholders and operating as a good corporate citizen.
 The manner in which we conduct ourselves and our business operations directly affects our ability to sustain our business and operate responsibly.
-Our Board of Directors and senior management spend a great deal of time implementing corporate governance policies and practices that uphold our core values, align with our corporate governance commitments and support our business sustainability.
+Our Board of Directors and senior management are highly focused on implementing corporate governance policies and practices that uphold our core values, align with our corporate governance commitments and support our business sustainability.